jscrambler/jscrambler/packages/jscrambler-webpack-plugin/README.md

 The Jscrambler client will use .jscramblerrc as usual, though it is possible to override specific values using the plugin's configuration.

-The *ignore* option will tell Jscrambler to not protect the matching source files.
+The *ignoreFile* option will tell Jscrambler the path to the `.jscramblerignore` file.
 You can find more information and example in [Ignoring Files](https://docs.jscrambler.com/code-integrity/documentation/ignoring-files).

 Additionally, you may specify which chunks to protect using the `chunks` property, which accepts an array with the names of the chunks you wish to protect.